systemsecologygroup/TempSizeMod/README.md

 1. a projection based on Representative Climate Pathways (RCPs) issued by IPCC
 2. a sensitivity test for the two thermal traits, $T_{opt}$ and $\sigma_T$ in different RCP scenarios

-For details, please refer to related publication of this model (under review).
+For details, please refer to the related publication of this model (under review).

 <br/><br/>
 ## Suggestions for future works